-1.1 In May 2018 the Council instructed law firm Ivy Legal to undertake an Enforcement Service Review and to draft a new Enforcement Plan.
+- 1.1 This report was previously considered at the SPS&T committee of 9th October 2018.
+It was deferred by members of the committee on the grounds that the suggested KPIs were formally drafted prior to approval by the Committee.
+Members suggested that the flowcharts included in the report could be improved.
+This has now been done and the amended report is now ready to be considered. - 1.2 In May 2018 the Council instructed law firm Ivy Legal to undertake an Enforcement Service Review and to draft a new Enforcement Plan.
 Ivy Legal specialises in planning enforcement matters, has extensive experience in working in and with Local Authorities and has an in-depth understanding of how local authorities operate and how local authority decisions are made.

-1.2 Effective planning enforcement is important as a means of maintaining public confidence in the planning system.

-1.3 The National Planning Policy Framework says that Local planning authorities should consider publishing a local enforcement plan to manage enforcement proactively, in a way that is appropriate to their area.
+Effective planning enforcement is important as a means of maintaining public confidence in the planning system. - 1.3 The National Planning Policy Framework (NPPF) says that local planning authorities should consider publishing a local enforcement plan to manage enforcement proactively, in a way that is appropriate to their area.
 The NPPF also states that enforcement action is discretionary, and local planning authorities should act proportionately in responding to suspected breaches of planning control.
-The enforcement plan should establish how the Local Planning Authority will:

-- monitor the implementation of planning permissions - investigate alleged cases of unauthorised development - take action where it is appropriate to do so

-1.4 The planning enforcement service is a reactive service, responding to complaints from councillors and members of the public.
-In practice planning enforcement is a lengthy process that requires careful assessment of planning merits of breaches both before action is taken, and in the form of an appeals process after action is taken.
+The enforcement plan should establish how the Local Planning Authority will: - monitor the implementation of planning permissions - investigate alleged cases of unauthorised development - take action where it is appropriate to do so - 1.4 The planning enforcement service is a reactive service, responding to complaints from councillors and members of the public.
+In practice, planning enforcement is a lengthy process that requires careful assessment of planning merits of breaches both before action is taken, and in the form of an appeals process after action is taken.
 Further, planning enforcement action requires consideration of whether a planning breach is immune from action by virtue of the statutory limitations and careful consideration of other matters such as the reasonable time period of compliance.
-In drafting a local enforcement plan, consideration should be given to the planning enforcement process.

-1.5 Maidstone Borough Council (MBC) covers an area which is just over 150 sq. miles with only 7% of that area being Green Belt protected.
-MBC is generally to the East and South of the town of Maidstone: as far north as the M2 motorway; east down the M20 to Lenham; south to a line including Staplehurst and Headcorn; and west towards Tonbridge.
+In drafting a local enforcement plan, consideration should be given to the planning enforcement process. - 1.5 Maidstone Borough Council (MBC) covers an area which is just over 150 sq. miles with only 7% of that area being Green Belt protected.
+Maidstone Borough Council is broadly encompasses areas to the East and South of the town of Maidstone: as far north as the M2 motorway; east down the M20 to Lenham; south to a line including Staplehurst and Headcorn; and west towards Tonbridge.
 Generally speaking, it lies between the North Downs and the Weald, and covers the central part of the county.